julieplummer20/abap-platform-trial-image/README.md

 The client is either **001** for development or **000** for some admin tasks.
 The password is:
 - ABAP Cloud Developer Trial 2022:              *`ABAPtr2022#00`*
-- ABAP Platform Trial 1909, SP01:               *`ABAPtr1909`* - Note that we will also withdraw this version in a few weeks
+- ABAP Platform Trial 1909, SP01:               *`ABAPtr1909`* - Note that we will withdraw this version on Thursday, 16th May, 2024
 - ABAP Platform Trial 1909, initial shipment:   *`Htods70334`* - Note that we no longer provide this version

 This is also predefined (same password) for client 000, client 001:  SAP* , DDIC.